rodmhgl/legendary-octo-journey/_posts/2023-09-13-post-Python-F-strings.md

   - python
 ---

-I was recently asked to put together a small blog post explaing f-strings, so that's just what I'm doing.
+I was recently asked to put together a small blog post explaining f-strings, so that's just what I'm doing.

 ### What are F-strings?